Can I Please Get My Braids Done Without Hearing Offensive, Conservative Views?

 ”

-I understand that sometimes these views are subconsciously a defense mechanism against white supremacy (especially since Black people providing racialized services are often undermined and not given the proper respect they deserve), but these realities don’t excuse creating insular environments that are only safe for certain customers and not for others, who are usually experiencing equally or more devastating oppression outside of those doors.
+I understand that sometimes these views are subconsciously a defence mechanism against white supremacy (especially since Black people providing racialised services are often undermined and not given the proper respect they deserve), but these realities don’t excuse creating insular environments that are only safe for certain customers and not for others, who are usually experiencing equally or more devastating oppression outside of those doors.

 To have your hair respected and taken care of — while also feeling safe with the people around you — should be the standard.
 Black braiders at large must remember the struggles that so many other Black people bring with them into their salon chairs.
 We all know the feeling of being spoken about as if your existence is up for debate.
 So why do it to each other?